What to watch for when the Seahawks play the Miami Dolphins — plus Bob Condotta’s prediction

 There’s lots of blame for Seattle’s pass-defense issues.
 But a cornerback position that the Seahawks hoped would be a real strength going into the season has to accept its share so far.

 Left cornerback Shaquill Griffin has allowed 319 yards, according to Pro Football Reference, the most in the NFL, and was beaten deep for a 52-yard pass against Dallas.
 Seattle’s two right corners — Tre Flowers (146) and Quinton Dunbar (212) — have combined to allow even more, with Flowers also beaten for a long TD last week.
-Flowers may have to start again if Dunbar’s knee keeps acting up.
+On Friday the Seahawks ruled out Dunbar with a knee injury that also held him out last week, meaning Flowers will again start.

 One bright spot in the secondary has been nickel back Ugo Amadi.
 But Seattle will have a tough matchup inside this week in Miami tight end Mike Gesicki, who has 12 receptions for 175 yards.